 Crack Vs. Other Forms Of Cocaine

 Cocaine (and all its derivatives) comes from the coca plant, which is native to South America.
 Several South American countries legally grow coca plants for cocaine production.
-However, cocaine is illegally smuggled into the United States through Mexico.
+Cocaine is most commonly smuggled into the United States through Mexico.

 Common street names for various crack and cocaine variants include “blow,” “coke,” “flake,” and “snow.”